hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 If `git` isn't your thing, there must be some user-friendly clients..
 I can't advise here.

 [13:28:21](#16304165014BKYGD:gitter.im) <hiiamboris (NOT THIS ONE)>:
-I can tell git commands to execute though í ½í¸‰
+I can tell git commands to execute though ğŸ˜‰

 [13:29:50](#16304165905GruPs:gitter.im) <zwortex (zwortex)>:
 I will skydive into that later.